QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

     Hydrodynamic coefficients acting on a substructure member.

 :code:`HYDROMEMBERCOEFF`
  defines a table that contains the hydrodynamic normal coefficients that are used for the **cylindrical** members of the substructure.
 Each row contains one group of coefficients that can be used by one or more cylindrical members.
 The table contains a minimum of five entries, with an optional sixth entry.
-These are the ID number of the group, the normal drag coefficient, the normal added mass coefficient, the normal dynamic pressure coefficient, a flag that enables the MacCamy-Fuchs correction (MCFC) and an optional entry for a longitudinal drag coefficient CdL, which is only active when the HYDROMEMBERCOEFF is assigned to a mooring line.
+These are the ID number of the group, the normal drag coefficient, the normal added mass coefficient, the normal dynamic pressure coefficient, a flag that enables the MacCamy-Fuchs correction (MCFC) and an optional entry for an axial drag coefficient CdAx.

  .. code-block:: console
 	:caption: : The HYDROMEMBERCOEFF table

 	HYDROMEMBERCOEFF
-	CoeffID	CdN	CaN	CpN	MCFC	CdL (optional)
+	CoeffID	CdN	CaN	CpN	MCFC	CdAx (optional)
 	1	2.0 	0.8	1.0	1	0
 	2	0.63	0.0	0.0	1	0
 	3	0.56	0.0	0.0	0	0